 Bulb Mode (B in Canon)

 This should ideally be not there on the mode dial.
 It is a method of opening the shutter.
 Usually this is available at the lower extreme of shutter speeds.
 In bulb mode, the shutter remains open till the time shutter release button is kept pressed.
 The new cameras now have another variation of this function in the mode dial – the shutter opens with the click and remains open till the next click.
-In earlier cameras, the shutter used to remain open till the time shutter release button was pressed.
+This has different names in different camera brands and varies within a brand also among different models.
 In fact earlier mechanical cable releases sometimes had a lock to keep the shutter release button depressed for really long exposures.
 Why the weird name ‘Bulb’?
 It is a left over from the old days when a pneumatic bulb was used for shutter release.

 This permits selection of pre-programmed modes as detailed below.
 Some cameras have the option to select the scene modes after setting the Scene option on the mode dial.
 Other cameras have the scene modes directly on the mode dial.
 Most of the high-end cameras usually don’t have these.
 I have some cameras where these exist but I have never used them.
 I find the above listed modes more than enough for my use.

 The aperture is set to very small in order to give a large depth-of-field.
 This ensures that everything is in focus.
 If clicking jpg, the camera also post-processes the images to increase contrast, saturation and sharpening.
 Some of the new camera models also increase the saturation mainly in the blue-green region.
 This helps in keeping skin tones normal if they happen to be in the frame.
 The small aperture means that the camera will use slow shutter speeds for letting in the correct amount of light.
 Auto-ISO if permitted with this setting is a good idea.
 If not, keep an eye on the shutter-speed and try to keep the camera stable.